 Don’t have one yet?
 Building an online portfolio is easy with the right website builder.
-Pick an online portfolio with fresh, modern themes, to show off all the awesome images you’ve taken with your starter DSLR camera, and a built-in online store, in case you want to sell prints of your shots.
+Pick an online portfolio with fresh, modern templates, to show off all the awesome images you’ve taken with your starter DSLR camera, and a built-in online store, in case you want to sell prints of your shots.

 A good website builder will make it easy for you to adjust features on your site with just a few clicks, no coding required, so you can upload beautiful images taken by your entry-level DSLR to your portfolio with ease.